MoCo Co-op is a cooperative of companies in Montgomery County (MoCo). The common goal of these companies is to promote sustainable industry in MoCo.

 Here is the link to the ecobeco.com homepage

-Softwine Market sells products like raw milk.
+Softwine Market trains people to work in local sustainable industry.
 Here is the link to Softwine Market.